C2DH/ranketwo/_assignments/webarchives/02-archived-web-historians.md

 | use the answer form to write down the answers |

-Now compare the narrative in the passages you watched from 2011 with the discourse adopted in the opening keynote talk by Brewster Kahle in 2019 at the Charleston Conference (https://youtu.be/bA67X9y-ozc from 3:29 to 12:22)
+Now compare the narrative in the passages you watched from 2011 with the discourse adopted in the opening keynote talk by Brewster Kahle in 2019 at the Charleston Conference.

 [card](trust-truth)